-So what happens by the time you get to 9 DPO?
-Can you tell if you’re pregnant by then?
+So what happens by the time you get to 9 days past ovulation?

-Can I test at 9 DPO?
+Can you test positive at 9 DPO?

-You can.
 But it might not be the best time.

 - If two lines appear on that stick, you get a positive result (aka a BFP ‒ Big Fat Positive).